smartsupp/smartsupp.github.io/_docs/examples/multilanguage-chat-box.md

 ---
 title: "Multilanguage chat box"
-subtitle: "Choose language to fit your business."
+subtitle: "Choose a language to fit your business."
+description: "Set up different chat box localization for every language mutation of your website."
 ---

-Set up different chat box localization for every language mutation of your website.

 ## Chat box language